grub fails to boot when too many boot environments are present

 Fixing grub 1.x will be a major labour, a workaround such as an artificial limit on the number of BEs is attractive though the number is hard to pin down.
 25-30 seems safe.

-#2 Updated by Marcel Telka about 2 years ago
+#2 Updated by Marcel Telka over 2 years ago

 Copied from #5944: